 Bridging Loan Guide – Open Bridging Loans

 Open bridging finance is for people who don’t have a clear exit strategy.
 However, since the loan has to be paid back open bridging loans are higher risk.
 This is reflected in the monthly interest rate.
 Therefore it is far better for the borrower and lender alike to be comfortable with an exit strategy.
 A simple example is when you plan to repay the lender by selling a property.
 However if you don’t have a buyer or a completion date this represents higher risk open bridging.
 Alternatively exchange and completion dates confirms that bases are covered and that the loan can be redeemed.
 Since open bridging loans are riskier, their interest rates are generally higher.

-In an open bridging loan, you are expected to repay the loan within six to twelve months (based on the agreement).
+In an open bridging loan there is no fixed repayment date.
+However the loan would be expected to be repaid within 12 months (based on the agreement).
 If the borrower is unable to repay the lender within this period, they will be charged a penalty.
-The bridging loan lender needs to be comfortable that the loan will be paid back.
+The bridging loan lender needs to be comfortable that the loan will be paid back (exit strategy).
 If the bridging loan runs on for an extended period of time penalty fees will begin to loom.
 Of course, on the other hand all being well some lenders will allow you to exit the loan early.
 An early exit without penalty and a saving on interest charges.

 Bridging Loan Guide – Closed Bridging Loans

 This repayment date for closed bridging loans is fixed.
 It is a viable option for borrowers who have exchanged contracts and are waiting for their payment to go through.
 To explain further, consider the example of a business moving its premises.
 They have a fixed date for their purchase and a completion date for the sale of their previous property.
 In this case, a closed bridging loan is the ideal option.
 As soon as they sell the existing premise, they can then pay off the loan.
 Closed bridging loans are ideal in scenarios where the owner is looking for property development.